aamazie/mew/README.md

 The main function sets up a mock memory space and simulates the presence of a malware signature.
 It then checks for stack overflows, scans for malware, and checks the stack again after scanning.

+Process Memory: Code attempts to open and read the memory of other processes via the /proc/{pid}/mem files.
+On most Linux systems, reading these files directly is restricted to the process owner (usually root).

 Steps to Compile and Run the C File

 Save the Code: